BRETT MURRAY

 Goodman Gallery, Johannesburg, re-launch, South Africa

-Cologne Art Fair, Germany: Gallery Frank Hänel booth
+Cologne Art Fair, with Gallery Frank Hänel, Germany

 30 Minutes, Robben Island Museum, Cape Town, South Africa